--------

 Lhasa to Kailash and back to Lhasa... a great trip to make, again first check the message boards at the popular guesthouses.
 You can sometimes find a lift to Kailash and back for between Y3400 and Y4000 per person.
 Sometimes even lower.
 The standard trip to Kailash and back takes around 13-18 days.
 This includes stopping at Lake Manasarovar along the way.
 The cost of getting out to Kailash legally isn't cheap.
 Several agencies will quote Y15,000+ per vehicle, for a 15 day trip.
 Make sure that the 4WD is good (tyres, seats, engine, brakes, etc).

-Kashgar to Lhasa... no buses, foreigners are not permitted to travel this route - although of course many try to hitch (see traveller notice boards in John's Cafe etc in Kashgar), most get turned back at check points.
+Kashgar to Lhasa... no buses, foreigners are not permitted to travel this route (unless part of a tour) - although of course many try to hitch (see traveller notice boards in John's Cafe etc in Kashgar), most get turned back at check points.
 Hitching is difficult and cold - take supplies, the road is extremely remote.
 Expect 5 to 15 days.
+Arrange a tour or join a private group with the right permits.

 To Central Asia and South Asia (out of Kashgar):